 The good news is, disrupted blood sugar and insulin resistance can be corrected with changes in diet and lifestyle habits.

 Monitoring the quantity and quality of your carbohydrate intake is a very important factor in balancing your blood sugar.
 Minimizing processed carbohydrates like crackers, granola bars, baked goods, bread, pasta, sugary drinks, and sweets is vital to minimizing dips and spikes in blood sugar levels.
 Instead, opt for whole food carbohydrates such as whole grains (rice, oats, quinoa, etc…), bean, lentils, fruit, and vegetables which will help to stabilize blood sugar levels since they are high in fiber and nutrient-dense.
 Additionally, ensuring that you are eating balanced meals that contain a source of protein and fat is also imperative to balancing blood sugar.
 Protein helps to balance blood sugar levels, and fat helps to slow the absorption of glucose into the bloodstream.

 Finally, lack of or poor sleep can cause cells to be less sensitive to insulin, so getting adequate sleep is important, while exercise helps to encourage glucose to go into your muscle cells, which helps to manage blood glucose levels, so getting daily activity is also beneficial.

 The Bottom Line

-At the end of day, the simplest way to start balancing your blood sugar is to focus on whole foods.
-Whole foods come packed with fibre, nutrients, proteins and fats, and do not include copious amounts of refined sugars which are detrimental to blood sugar.
+At the end of the day, the simplest way to start balancing your blood sugar is to focus on whole foods.
+Whole foods come packed with fiber, nutrients, proteins, and fats, and do not include copious amounts of refined sugars which are detrimental to blood sugar.
 When it comes to carbohydrates, it is important to focus on quality over quantity, and ensure that you create a balanced meal, with protein and fat, every time that you eat.